Elton John: Fans entitled to partial refund after Auckland concert cut short - Consumer NZ

 People can also submit a refund request through the website.

-The next two Auckland shows at Mt Smart Stadium have since been rescheduled to Wednesday and Thursday on doctor's orders to allow an extra day's rest.

-Air New Zealand said it has introduced special fare flexibility to those affected by the rescheduling.
+Air New Zealand said it has introduced special fare flexibility to those affected by the rescheduling of the Tuesday show.

 "As a gesture of goodwill, Air New Zealand is offering customers affected by this change the opportunity to defer travel plans by one day without cost by calling its contact centre," Air New Zealand said in a statement.